 You can view a selection of our newsletter covers from the very first one in December 1980, through to the present day.

-This website was originally set up in 1999 by Peter Johnson (husband of then Membership Secretary Jean), and maintained by him until 2002.
-It was then taken on by Sally Magill as Web Editor, with husband Adrian doing all the technical work.
-This was subsequently taken over by other editors, including more recently Sue Duckles, with help from husband Chris.
+This website was originally set up in 1999 by Peter Johnston (husband of then Membership Secretary Jean), and maintained by him for two years, until 2002.
+It was then taken on and further developed by Sally Magill, with husband Adrian doing all the technical work.
+Sally added content for several pages including those on What is Tatting?, Beginners' Corner, Tips and Techniques, and all the Shuttles and Heritage pages.
+Subsequently, the site was maintained by Sue Duckles, with help from husband Chris.

 After some time with difficulties trying to find a new website editor with the necessary technical skills, Sharon Curtis took over the job in February 2021.
 It has been a very big job updating the website, but we hope you will like the new site (launched July 2021) and please bear with us while the last few remaining corners are updated.